ZhenweiYang96/MSc-Statistics-Thesis/Data Archive/Experiment 2/Readme.txt

    E. Foldername:	Supplementary materials_hyperparameter optimization
       Short description:	Used to choose the hyperparameters in LBA-NN.
-(1) hyperparameter optimization: optimize the hyperparameters automatically; (2) tuning setting: set up the model and initial weights
+(1) hyperparameter optimization: optimize the hyperparameters automatically; (2) tuning setting: set up the model and initial hyperparameters